 - Trust your instincts–if you don’t feel safe or fear the person you are with, seek help.

 - Try to have dates or social activities in groups rather than alone.

 - Tell someone–it is best that another trusted and capable adult know the situation.

 - Create a safe plan– create a plan in case you decide to leave the relationship.

 - You can talk to someone and get help at the Aggie Health & Wellness Center or La Casa the community’s local domestic violence shelter and services.

 How to Help a Friend

 - Let your friend know that you are worried, but don’t judge them.

-- Encourage them to seek help or find out for them.
+- Encourage them to seek help or provide them with resources.

 - Listen to them.

-- Don’t try to confront the abuse/ violent partner.
+- Don’t try to confront the abusive/violent partner.

 The Cycle of Violence

-In most cases of partner violence, there is a cycle within the behaviors of the abuser.
+In most cases of intimate partner violence, there is a cycle within the behaviors of the abuser.